-The third standard prohibits the issuance of authorizations that allow a large scale metallic mineral mining operation to store or dispose of mining wastes, overburden or tailings that could release sulfuric acid, dissolved metals or chemicals that will effect water used by humans and salmon.
+The second standard in 07WTR3 prohibits the issuance of authorizations that allow a large scale metallic mineral mining operation to store or dispose of mining wastes, overburden or tailings that could release sulfuric acid, dissolved metals or chemicals that will affect water used by humans and salmon.
 Similar to the first standard, this revision is significant.
 Again, construing the word "effect" consistent with the bill's express purpose to mean "adverse effect," this standard does not prohibit all releases.
 Rather, it prohibits releases that will have a harmful effect on such water.
 This is consistent with the concurrent use doctrine, and thus does not amount to an allocation of public water resources amongst competing uses.
 The substance of the standard is transformed and is now regulatory in nature and therefore permissible.

-In summary, we conclude that the first and third standards are permissible regulation and appropriate for an initiative.
-The second standard, however, poses the same allocation issues we reviewed and discussed in 07WATR.
-Accordingly, we recommend that you not certify the application.
+In summary, we conclude that the two standards in 07WTR3 are permissible regulation and appropriate for an initiative.
+Accordingly, we recommend that you certify the application.